 Full Time River Tay Ghillie Experience

 I always loved the middle to the end of February after many of the kelts had gone and just knowing that the next tug on the fly rod or buckled rod from the boat would stand a great chance of being a connection with the finest salmon of them all.
 As a ghillie I'd treat salmon lie coverage of my beat as a daily 'necessity' regardless of what the river level was doing as long as the water clarity was reasonable.
 Mentally I just couldn't let that daily ritual drop as few fishing guests would ever show up to cover the Spring salmon lies for me.
 My policy was always 'if you're going to do the job let's get it done right!' and don't play at it as all salmon beats needs worked effectively daily and not inhabited by a moaning ghilie or anglers drinking tea in the fishing hut.

 Huge Loch Tay Spring Salmon

 The early River Tay salmon fishing Spring months have yet again this year proven to be brilliant months for a good chance of connecting with a silver mobile 'finned' sack of cement that destined for Loch Tay.
-The loch used to always produce salmon in the 30 to 40lbs class early in the year and even now 2 lovely 20 pounders have been caught by the brilliant Grant Tigwell at Killin.
-The big brutes to 35 lbs that have been landed in recent weeks on the Tay & their uncaught colleagues will be up with Grant shortly if they are not already present in the loch.
-This historic run of big early running Loch Tay salmon has always been there and make no mistake about it that there will be a few 40's in amongst them.
+The loch used to always produce salmon in the 30 to 40lbs class early in the year and even early this season 2 lovely 20 pounders were caught by the brilliant Grant Tigwell at Killin.
+The big brutes to 35 lbs that were landed during the early Spring weeks this year on the Tay prove beyond doubt that this historic run of heavyweight brilliance are still most definitely present and make no mistake about the fact that there will still be a few 40's in amongst them!

 See The February Salmon Fishing Logic